 Similar to LU-4.2, Policy CD-2.4 addresses enforcement and property maintenance.
 Policy CD-2.4 states, "use developer incentives, enforcement of property maintenance and building codes, public-private partnerships and city-sponsored programs to encourage continued maintenance and rehabilitation of residential, commercial, public, and industrial properties".
-The proposed amendment streamlines the temporary conversion of hotels/motels in a way that ensures proper maintenance, but through a simpler administrative approval process creating a balance between enforcement and incentives.
+The proposed amendment maintains the streamlined processes for the temporary conversion of hotels/motels, but also reduces the number of required inspections while ensuring proper maintenance, creating a balance between enforcement and incentives.